learn eevo

 Pairs

-When evaluated, the first element is a function, the rest are its argument, and the result is the function applied to the argument.
+When evaluated, the first element is a procedure, the rest are its argument, and the result is the procedure applied to the argument.

 Lists